gvwilson/thirdbit/fiction/in-heck/index.md

 All the other children crowded around Meribeth Bear and Special Blazes, pestering them with questions.

-"You're welcome to them,"
+"They're all yours,"
 Maddy grumbled.
-Just as she reached into her satchel for her sketchbook, Miz Tumbly screamed as a ball of flame shot into the sky.
+Just as she reached into her satchel for her sketchbook, a ball of flame shot into the sky.

+Miz Tumbly shrieked,
+and so did some of the children.
+Others when, "Whoa!"
+and one even started to clap.

+Maddy sprang to her feet.
+Special Blazes was crouched low, claws out and ready to slash.
+Meribeth Bear's hand on his shoulder might have been the only thing stopping him.
+"I'm sorry, I'm sorry," Sindy repeated, holding out the glass lozenge of tech that Special Blazes had been wearing.

 </section>